Pulse Brain · Growing Health Evidence Index

 Summary

-This systematic review synthesises peer-reviewed evidence on microRNA biomarkers in lung cancer, identifying candidate miRNAs with demonstrated or proposed prognostic and predictive value for precision medicine.
-The authors evaluated miRNA expression signatures to assess their utility in stratifying patient risk and informing personalised treatment strategies.
-Whilst the work contributes significantly to molecular oncology literature, its direct applicability to farming systems, soil health, and food-based nutrition is limited; relevance to the Vitagri Pulse catalogue would be indirect, through potential connections to diet-related cancer prevention or nutrient-gene interactions in oncology.
+This systematic review synthesises peer-reviewed evidence on microRNA biomarkers in lung cancer, identifying candidate miRNAs with demonstrated or proposed prognostic and predictive utility for precision medicine applications.
+The authors evaluated miRNA expression signatures to assess their value in stratifying patient risk and guiding personalised treatment.
+Whilst a significant contribution to molecular oncology literature, the work's direct relevance to farming systems, soil health, and food-based nutrition is limited; potential connections to the Vitagri Pulse catalogue would be indirect, through diet-related cancer prevention mechanisms or nutrient-gene interactions in oncology as suggested by contemporary nutritional epidemiology.

-The findings on miRNA biomarkers for lung cancer have potential application in UK clinical oncology and precision medicine programmes, particularly through the NHS's genomic medicine service.
-However, the work does not address agricultural, soil, or food system factors and thus has no direct bearing on UK farming policy or food production systems.
+The findings on miRNA biomarkers for lung cancer prognosis are applicable to UK clinical oncology and precision medicine development.
+However, this work does not directly address food systems, agricultural practices, or nutrition-related interventions and therefore has limited direct applicability to UK farming policy or soil health initiatives.

 Key measures

-MicroRNA expression signatures; prognostic and predictive value of miRNA candidates; patient risk stratification; treatment prediction utility
+MicroRNA expression signatures; prognostic and predictive utility of candidate miRNAs; patient risk stratification metrics

 Outcomes reported